HIVE Blockchain Technologies Ltd. (HIVE) Reveals an Earnings Mystery

 Sponsored

-The average price from analysts is $6.50, which is $0.57 above the current price.
 HIVE currently public float of 77.04M and currently shorts hold a 9.53% ratio of that float.
-Today, the average trading volume of HIVE was 2.03M shares.
+Today, the average trading volume of HIVE was 2.04M shares.

 HIVE’s Market Performance